cjus/node-neo4j-presentation/presentation/teleprompt.md

 Not only do our own bodies consists of graphs, it turns out that graphs are fundamental to how we actually think!

-Since [infancy], ^ we catalog objects and assign properties to them, we then map objects _to one_ another based on their relationship.
+Since [infancy], ^ we catalog objects and assign properties to them, we then map objects :to one: another based on their relationship.

 This process continues well into our adult lives.

 ^ Think about any complex topic you've had to learn.

-Perhaps you began by reading _introductory_ material that provided you with a high-level overview.
+Perhaps you began by reading :introductory: material that provided you with a high-level overview.

-During _that_ process, you were exposed to new terms.
+During :that: process, you were exposed to new terms.

 And as you learned more about them you were able to associate characteristics or properties to those terms.